Bidding Adieu To Milind Barve: A Veteran Who Took HDFC Mutual Fund To The Pinnacle

 A people’s man

-But Milind also knew that to run its organisation smoothly, it needed happy people.
+But Barve also knew that to run its organisation smoothly, it needed happy people.
 How did he motivate people in a highly competitive industry?
-Aside from insisting on calling everyone on a first-name basis and a flat organisation with limited grades (this had to give way to people’s aspirations, eventually), Milind also made sure that people were paid well.
-“If we needed to pay somebody because they were valuable assets for the company, we didn’t flinch at that,” says Milind.
+Aside from insisting on calling everyone on a first-name basis and a flat organisation with limited grades (this had to give way to people’s aspirations, eventually), Barve also made sure that people were paid well.
+“If we needed to pay somebody because they were valuable assets for the company, we didn’t flinch at that,” says Barve .

 Cracking the whip when needed